nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ---
 ### Remove a recipe from the favorites: `unstar RECIPE_NUMBER`

-Remove the recipe at the specified *task number* from the favorites.
+This command removes the recipe at the specified *task number* from your favorites.

 Format: `unstar RECIPE_NUMBER`